czhangy/nuzdocs/README.md

 -   [ ] Mark encounters
 -   [ ] Game data
 -   [ ] Consider loading one-by-one instead of in groups (esp. for boxes)
--   [ ] Confirmation modal for run deletion
 -   [ ] Nicer alerts for exports
 -   [ ] Add congratulations at end of run